WowzaMediaSystems/wse-plugin-onconnectauthenticate/README.md

 * Provide a allowlist of encoders.

 ## More resources
-To use the compiled versions of the OnConnectAuthenticate modules, see [Do file-based RTMP authentication with NetConnection connect using a Wowza Streaming Engine Java module](https://www.wowza.com/docs/how-to-do-file-based-rtmp-authentication-with-netconnection-connect-onconnectauthenticate) or [Do file-based RTMP authentication with URL query strings using a Wowza Streaming Engine Java module](https://www.wowza.com/docs/how-to-do-file-based-rtmp-authentication-with-url-query-strings-onconnectauthenticate2).

 [Wowza Streaming Engine Server-Side API Reference](https://www.wowza.com/resources/serverapi/)

 [How to extend Wowza Streaming Engine using the Wowza IDE](https://www.wowza.com/docs/how-to-extend-wowza-streaming-engine-using-the-wowza-ide)